cosmos/ibc/spec/ics-020-fungible-token-transfer/README.md

   // nothing is necessary, likely this will never be called since it's a no-op }
 ```

+`onTimeoutPacket` is called by the relayer module when a packet sent by this module has timed-out (such that it will not be received on the destination chain).

 ```typescript
 function onTimeoutPacket(packet: Packet) {